-Daily, I take my vitamin B’s, vitamin C, but vitamin D?
+I take my vitamin B and vitamin C daily, but vitamin D?

-A couple of years ago a routine blood test showed that I had very low levels of vitamin D. You know, that vitamin that is produced automatically in our bodies when we are in the sunlight?
-Having lived in sunny California for over a decade, it was one of the health concerns that I had never worried about.
-However, my low level of vitamin D seemed to concern my doctor… a lot.
-Apparently research is now uncovering that the importance of vitamin D goes well beyond bone growth, a healthy immune system and calcium absorption.
-It is starting to be appreciated as an essential micronutrient in the overall wellness of our brains especially in increasing our impulse control, pro social behavior, memory and planning…ADHD symptoms anyone?
+A couple of years ago, a routine blood test showed that I had deficient levels of vitamin D. Do you know that vitamin D is produced automatically in our bodies when we are in the sunlight?
+Having lived in sunny California for over a decade, it was one of the health concerns I had never worried about.
+However, my low vitamin D level concerned my doctor… a lot.
+Research is now uncovering that the importance of vitamin D goes well beyond bone growth, a healthy immune system, and calcium absorption.
+It is starting to be appreciated as an essential micronutrient in the overall wellness of our brains, especially in increasing our impulse control, pro-social behavior, memory, and planning…ADHD symptoms, anyone?

-Well, it seems that my vitamin D deficiency is not unusual, even for people in California.
-In order to get enough vitamin D the “natural way,” you have to live at latitudes below Los Angeles and risk thirty minutes of sun exposure, without sunscreen, twice a week.
+Well, my vitamin D deficiency is not unusual, even for people in California.
+To get enough vitamin D the “natural way,” you must live at latitudes below Los Angeles and risk thirty minutes of sun exposure, without sunscreen, twice a week.
 Something we can bet that the American Academy of Dermatology wouldn’t recommend.
-So it’s not surprising that approximately 70% of the U.S. population have low vitamin D levels (Patrick & Ames, 2015).
+So, it’s not surprising that approximately 70% of the U.S. population has low vitamin D levels (Patrick & Ames, 2015).

-Vitamin D was found to be significantly lower in children and adolescents with ADHD (Goksugur, et al, 2014).
+Vitamin D was found to be significantly lower in children and adolescents with ADHD (Goksugur et al., 2014).
 In our body, vitamin D increases the level of an antioxidant that helps prevent damage to neurons in the brain (similar to how it’s thought that Omega-3 fatty acids seem to improve brain function in people with ADHD).
-It also helps increase the amount of dopamine and norepinephrine in the brain which we know help in the treatment of ADHD and the reduction of ADHD symptoms.
-Finally, vitamin D is also known to boost the production of another brain chemical called Acetylcholine which helps us maintain focus.
-As we know inattention and lack of concentration are two of the main symptoms of ADHD.
+It also helps increase the amount of dopamine and norepinephrine in the brain, which we know helps in the treatment of ADHD and the reduction of ADHD symptoms.
+Finally, vitamin D also boosts the production of another brain chemical called Acetylcholine, which allows us to maintain focus.
+As we know, inattention and lack of concentration are two of the main symptoms of ADHD.

 How to get your vitamin D levels tested

-If you are wondering if you have enough vitamin D, check with your doctor.
+If you have enough vitamin D, check with your doctor.
 Your doctor can order a test called 25-hydroxyvitamin D (25-OHD).
-Even though there is still some debate as to how little is too little vitamin D, most experts agree that anyone with a 25-OHD level of less than 15 ng/mL or 37.5 nmol/L needs more vitamin D.
+Even though there is still some debate about how little is too little vitamin D, most experts agree that anyone with a 25-OHD level of less than 15 ng/mL or 37.5 nmol/L needs more vitamin D.

 How to get more vitamin D if you need it

-Ideally, enough direct sun exposure would provide us naturally with all the vitamin D we need.
-However, considering the risks, it’s probably a better idea to get vitamin D from either foods or supplements.
+Ideally, enough direct sun exposure would provide us with all the vitamin D we need naturally.
+However, considering the risks, it’s probably a better idea to get vitamin D from foods or supplements.

 - Salmon (especially wild-caught)